YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/Alerts.md

   <p>For more information on how to implement registering, modifying, deleting, starting, or stopping alarms, see <a href="/CIC/Guides/Implement_Client_Features.md#HandleAlerts">Handling alerts</a>.</p>
 </div>

-The Alerts namespace provides the following event messages and directive messages.
+The Alerts namespace provides the following event messages and directive message.

 | Message name         | Type  | Description                                   |
 |------------------|-----------|---------------------------------------------|